This really easy homemade Tikka Masala Paste is great to have handy in the fridge, ready for your next impromptu curry night.

 Homemade Tikka Masala Paste

-Place all ingredients into a blender.
+- Place all ingredients into a blender, wet ingredients first.
 Add just 1 tbsp of oil to begin with - more can be added as required.

-Taste a small amount and add more salt, tomato puree or even a dash of chilli powder is desired.
+- Taste a small amount and add more salt, tomato puree or even a dash of chilli powder if desired.

-For an extra kick add a few drops of Tabasco and a dash of Worcester sauce.
+- For an extra kick add a few drops of Tabasco and a dash of Worcestershire sauce.

-Once complete blended the paste can be used immediately as a marinade: cover raw chicken with the paste and leave in the fridge for at least 2 hours.
-Alternatively you can jar it up and keep in the fridge or up to a month.
+- Once completely blended the paste can be used immediately as a marinade: cover raw chicken with the paste and leave in the fridge for at least 2 hours.
+Alternatively you can jar it up and keep in the fridge for up to a month.

 PIN FOR LATER